Workshops

 You can tell me if you have a favourite technique or a particular technique you have tried and want to perfect.
 Perhaps there are certain paper surfaces you want to try.
 This is your opportunity to tell me what you want to achieve on your pastel painting journey now you are no longer a beginner.

-I will help you put together a plan for the 6 weeks of the project, but we will keep it open enough to allow you to experiment.
+I will help you put together a plan for the project, but we will keep it open enough to allow you to experiment.
 I'll be there as a facilitator, providing colour, paper and technique advice.
 In between the workshops, if you want to do any work and show me, I can provide a mini critique by email.

 All your resource material must be yours, so it is unique to you and your own project.
 This is all about you finding and creating your own style.
-Then at the end of the 6 weeks you will have a body of work, which is totally original to you.
+Then at the end you will have a body of work, which is totally original to you.

 Pastel Techniques